 Leveraging Cloud Compute

 Finally, organizations need to leverage cloud compute.
 While data has gravity and can’t be easily moved or deleted, compute does not.
 An organization can start a server, or 1,000 servers almost instantly in the cloud, process information and then shut the server down to save money.
 The problem is to insatiate these applications in the cloud requires the application either be rewritten or the global file system product be itself instantiated in the cloud.
 Having the same file system local and in the cloud means an application can run anywhere, on-premises or in the cloud, providing the organization with the ultimate in flexibility.

-To learn more about how to leverage Amazon’s cloud storage offerings and what to look for at Amazon RE:Invent join us for our live webinar, “Amazon RE:Invent for Storage Professionals – Three Capabilities to Look For”, on November 15th at 1 p.m.
-ET and 10 a.m.
-PT.
+To learn more about how to leverage Amazon’s cloud storage offerings and what to look for at Amazon RE:Invent watch our on demand webinar “Amazon RE:Invent for Storage Professionals – Three Capabilities to Look For”.